grifart/nette-scoped-di/README.md

 		factory: Ivy\Survey\SurveyFacade(
 			# dependencies...
 		)
-		tags: [exported] # this makes it available for the outer container
+		tags: [exported] # This makes it available for the outer container
 ```